 We are a holding company incorporated in the Cayman Islands.
 We rely on dividends from our subsidiaries in China to fund our payment of dividends, if any, to our shareholders.
 Current PRC regulations permit our subsidiaries to pay dividends to us only out of their accumulated profits, if any, determined in accordance with PRC accounting standards and regulations.
 In addition, each of our subsidiaries in China is required to set aside a certain amount of its accumulated after-tax profits each year, if any, to fund certain statutory reserves.
 These reserves may not be distributed as cash dividends.
 Further, if our subsidiaries in China incur debt on their own behalf, the instruments governing the debt may restrict their ability to pay dividends or make other payments to us.
 Furthermore, there are still uncertainties under the new PRC EIT law and the related regulations regarding whether the dividends we receive from our PRC subsidiaries or dividends paid to our shareholders will be subject to PRC withholding tax.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our global income or the dividends we receive from our PRC subsidiaries may be subject to PRC tax under the EIT Law, which could have a material adverse effect on our results of operations." and "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our global income or the dividends." and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Under the EIT Law, dividends payable by us and gains on the disposition of our shares or ADSs could be subject to PRC taxation."